Natural Spin Turn

 Closed Impetus: Man stops "short" and Lady does "side step".
 1 phase figure.
 Enter closed, exit closed position.

-Natural Spin Turn flows well into Lock step well.
+Natural Spin Turn flows into Lock step very well.